mygazthehealer/chocos-crafting-tweaks/README.md

 - More stonecutting recipes for Deepslate, Stone, Blackstone, Prismarine
 - Consistent stonecutting yield for Cut Copper items
 - Stonecutting recipes for Log/Stem, Wood/Hyphae and Planks

-(for the complete list of changes, read the [CCT Wiki](https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/RECIPE.md))